-- 1) Growth in Home loans: On the back of a mobile lender to increase our share of wallet. - 2) Small & Commercial Business - 3) Interaction and Engagement: Continue value-based awareness and engagement with relevant Community groups through events, sponsorships aiming for adequate marketing coverage.
+- 1. Growth in Home loans: On the back of a mobile lender to increase our share of wallet. - 2.
+Small & Commercial Business - 3.
+Interaction and Engagement: Continue value-based awareness and engagement with relevant Community groups through events, sponsorships aiming for adequate marketing coverage. - 4.
+Promoting and expanding our community brand by targeting new geographies & areas

-Our team will continue to maintain and engage for Galston and the surrounding communities a viable banking service, build a local relevant and meaningful community connect whilst at the same time provide returns for local shareholders while ensuring that we contribute meaningfully to our community.
+Our team is committed to serve Galston's customers and surrounding communities with superior quality of solutions and services while engaging with meaningful community connect whilst at the same time provide returns for local shareholders while ensuring that we contribute meaningfully to our community.

-Savio Pereira

-Branch Manager
+Savio Pereira Branch Manager